Live website

 At the same time, the editorial team had no experience with web tools.
 Whatever I designed had to be intuitive enough for non-technical editors to manage on their own without compromising structural integrity.

-The layout is spacious by design.
+Browsing an article page.
 Article text is set to a calibrated reading width – aligned to the right or left depending on language direction – and doesn't fill the full page.
-The resulting openness is deliberate: for a philosophical journal, the space around the text matters as much as the text itself.
-It gives the content room to breathe.
+For a philosophical journal, the space around the text matters as much as the text itself.

 The bilingual structure had to handle three content scenarios gracefully: articles that exist only in Hebrew, only in English, or in both languages as translations.
 Each needed to function naturally within the same system without forcing a rigid template or requiring editorial workarounds.